ClarityCafe/Clara/CONTRIBUTING.md

 # Code Verification

 We use CodeClimate for code coverage.
-If your code falls below A, it may not be merged.
+If your code falls below A, it would not be merged.

+# Docker CI

+We use CircleCI to test if the Dockerfile can build.
+If you edited the Dockerfile and it fails, your PR would not be merged.